Retired NYPD cop guilty in Chinese government plot to pressure dissident into returning to China

 McMahon gave up the game in a post-arrest statement, Arfa said, when he admitted, “I think he had mentioned to me that they were trying to get him to come back to China....
 So they could prosecute him.”

-His lawyer, Lawrence Lustberg, argued that the government didn’t show any evidence proving that he knew he was working for China.
+His lawyer, Lawrence Lustberg, argued that the government didn’t show any evidence proving that he knew he was working for China, and that McMahon thought he was working for a private company.

 “That family is a victim of Chinese misconduct.
 But ladies and gentlemen, so is Mike McMahon,” he said.